wavemaker/docs/learn/react-native/app-loader.md

 #### Change Skeleton Colors

 You can customise the color, width, and other properties of Skeleton Loader .
-There are three style properties to change colors at different levels.
+These changes can be applied at three levels:

+- page level
+- Widget level
+- Class level

+During Skeleton customization, skeleton loader is categorized into three classes where,

-1. skeleton
+1. skeleton: It is the outer container of the skeleton component.
-2. skeleton-gradient
-3. skeleton-gradient-foreground
+2. skeleton-gradient-foreground: It is to provide the shadow effect to the Skeleton.
+3. skeleton-gradient : It is the center part that shows the shimmer or moving effect in the Skeleton loader.

 ![Skeleton-Loader-Gradient](/learn/assets/skeleton.png)